 If you have questions about Islam, ask a Muslim.
 I will attempt to answer any question that is asked with a sincere quest for knowledge and that is not rooted in racism or bigotry.

-I would like to share my Ramadhan recipes for suhoor and iftar below.
+Below are a few Ramadhan recipes for suhoor and iftar.
 They are less elaborate than most but are tasty, light and nutritious enough to keep me going.

 Help me to provide you with more recipes, travel tips and experiences by sharing these posts with your family and friends, and please remember to like and comment if you enjoyed this post.